 CEO & Founder

 John has been in the public relations and marketing business for over two decades.
-The Clifton, N.J. native started Maroon PR in April 2006 – one year after his 40th birthday.
-He knew that if he was ever going to start his own business he had better do it then.
+The Clifton, N.J. native started Maroon PR in April 2006 after years in the sports PR industry.

 John began his career in 1987 after graduating from St. John’s University in Queens, N.Y.
 He spent three years as a Public Relations Assistant, under the guidance of his mentor Phyllis Merhige, in Major League Baseball’s American League office.

-In 1990, John joined the Cleveland Indians organization as their Director of Media Relations – working under respected public relations professional, Bob DiBiasio.
+In 1990, John joined the Cleveland Indians organization as their Director of Media Relations.
 John spent five seasons with the Tribe.
 During that time, John organized public relations efforts around the construction and opening of Jacobs Fields.
-He also assisted in the communications planning surrounding the tragic spring training boating accident that claimed the lives of two Indians’ players, Steve Olin and Tim Crews, while a third, Bobby Ojeda, narrowly escaped death.
+He also assisted in the communications planning surrounding the tragic spring training boating accident that claimed the lives of two Indians’ players.

 In 1999, after five years with the Orioles, John accepted a position as the Vice President of Communications with the Washington Redskins.
 One year later, he returned to Baltimore where he was reunited with Ripken – working for his newly formed businesses; Ripken Baseball and the Cal Ripken, Sr. Foundation.
 He spent six years closely working with Ripken to garner national media attention for these growing organizations.